jmz52/MKS-Robin-Bootloader/README.md

 # MKS-Robin-Bootloader

-This repository contains tool that allow you to create a backup copy of bootloader from your MKS Robin board (STM32F103ZET6).
+This repository contains tool that allows you to create a backup copy of bootloader from your MKS Robin board (STM32F103ZET6).
-Backup copy of bootloader can be used to return original board's functionality after you had programm board with an alternative firmware.
+Backup copy of bootloader can be used to return original board's functionality after you had program board with an alternative firmware.

 # HowTo
  - copy Robin.bin to SD card